 To make tea: Bring 1 cup of water to a boil.
 Put the tea leaves in an infuser basket, pour boiling water over the tea leaves and steep for 5 minutes.
 Remove the leaves and allow to cool slightly, about 10 minutes.
 Pour the tea and simple syrup into a small glass pitcher and stir well.
 Refrigerate until ready to serve.

 To serve: Pour chilled sparkling water into the pitcher, add the orange slices.
 Pour tea into 2 ice-filled glasses.
 Garnish with orange slices.
 Refresh yourself!

 Green Tea Lemonade

-Steep 3 - 4 teaspoons Green Limon tea using a disposable filter or infuser basket in 1 cup boiling water for 3 minutes.
+Steep 3 - 4 teaspoons Green tea using a disposable filter or infuser basket in 1 cup boiling water for 3 minutes.
+Our Green Limon is perfect for this recipe.
 Remove the tea leaves and add 2 tablespoons sugar.
 Stir until the sugar is dissolve.

 Pour into a small glass pitcher.
 Add 1/4 cup of fresh squeezed lemon juice and 3/4 cup cold water to the green tea mixture.
 Stir to combine.
 Add additional sugar to taste.

 Pour into 2 ice-filled glasses.
 Garnish with lemon slices and mint leaves.